misakey/backend/docs/content/endpoints/accounts.md

 ## Get the account backup

-This route allow the retrieval of the account backup using the unique account id.
+This route allows the retrieval of the account backup using the unique account id.

 ### Request